masaar/limp/README.md

 signed using cached token value
 */
 ```
 7. Files can be pushed as part of the `doc` object in the call.
 The files or file should be pushed into the specific `attr` with a list or array of objects representing a file per LIMP specs, which is given below.
-It should have the following self-descreptive keys `name`, `type`, `size`, `lastModified` and `content`.
-Since sending binary to websocket is not a good idea in mixed encoded content, the decided conviction was to send the `ByteArray` of the binary data in the `content` attribute.
+It should have the following self-descriptive keys `name`, `type`, `size`, `lastModified` and `content`.
+Since sending binary to websocket is not a good idea in mixed encoded content, the decided convention was to send the `ByteArray` of the binary data in the `content` attribute.
 LIMP Angular SDK has perfect async implementation for this using native HTML5 APIs:
 ```typescript
 Array<{
 	name: String;